Standardized Client Program

 Compensation and benefits

 Standardized clients are paid hourly for their work; campus parking expenses are also covered by the University.
-Standardized clients are categorized as temporary/casual employees at the University of Minnesota.
+Standardized clients are categorized as independent contractors at the University of Minnesota.
 This means that standardized clients are not eligible to receive benefits from the university such as health insurance, vacation, and sick time.
-Work opportunities available for standardized clients are dependent on the program’s needs and specifications.
+Work opportunities available for standardized clients are dependent on our stakeholders’ needs and specifications.